Kiwifruit fruit and flesh

 Features & Attributes

-Kiwifruit has dark green foliage throughout the season.
+Kiwifruit has dark green deciduous foliage on a plant with a spreading habit of growth.
 The large glossy oval leaves do not develop any appreciable fall color.
-The flowers are not ornamentally significant.
 It features an abundance of magnificent green berries with brown blush from late summer to late fall.

 This is a dense multi-stemmed deciduous woody vine with a spreading, ground-hugging habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.
 This is a relatively low maintenance plant, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.